Ben-Chapman/EVFinder/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!

+This process has several goals:
+- Maintain the EV Finder's quality
+- Fix problems that are important to users
+- Engage the community in working toward the best possible and most helpful EVFinder

 ### Use a Consistent Coding Style
 WIP